ProtoConsent

 Publish a .well-known/protoconsent.json file at your domain root declaring which purposes your site uses, what legal basis it claims, and which third parties it integrates.
 The extension reads this file and displays it in a side panel with Consent Commons icons.
 One static file is all it takes.

-Site declaration side panel with Consent Commons icons
+Site declaration side panel with Consent Commons icons (dark mode)

 Site declaration displayed with Consent Commons icons.
 See the demo site for a complete example.